danvega/danvega-dev-nuxt/content/blog/2023/09/08/rest-client-first-look.md

 slug: rest-client-first-look
 date: "2023-09-08T17:00:00.000Z"
 published: true
-excerpt: "This is my first look at the new Rest Client in Spring Boot 3.2.
-In this tutorial we will discuss what a client is, what are the different implementations of clients available and how to get started with the new Rest Client in Spring Framework 6.1 and Spring Boot 3.2"
+excerpt: This is my first look at the new Rest Client in Spring Boot 3.2.
+In this tutorial we will discuss what a client is, what are the different implementations of clients available and how to get started with the new Rest Client in Spring Framework 6.1 and Spring Boot 3.2
 author: Dan Vega
 tags:
   - Spring Boot